jammer345/3D-reconstruction-and-Geometric-modelling-/README.md

 # 3D-reconstruction-and-Geometric-modelling
-## This repo contains all the recent developments on 3D image modelling + code repos
+## This repo contains our under-going research on 3D face & body reconstruction modeling